AbodeSaafan/Grace/docs/presentation/MohammedHossainReport.md

 ## Most Significant Individual Contribution

-In terms of coding contribution, my most significant individual contribution would likely be to the authorization service, which I created and helped Julius develop from beginning to end.
+In terms of coding contribution, my most significant individual contribution would be to the authorization service, which I created and  developed [with Julius] from beginning to end.
 This service allowed for the bulk of validation, creation of tokens, and API interfacing [my second biggest coding contribution].
-In terms of reducing workload for my peers, the answer would most likely be design documents and reporting- as I functioned as the scribe for the group.

 ## New Technical Concept